javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/setup.md

 The [Classification](./classification.md) section is the full introduction to this model and links to a page for each layer: [Elements](./elements.md), [Files](./files.md), and [Modules](./modules.md).

 :::note
 You do not need all three layers to get started.
-Elements and one dependencies rule are enough for a working setup — see the [Quick Start](../quick-start.mdx).
-File descriptors and module matching are there when you need them.
+One classification layer — elements or file descriptors — plus one dependencies rule is enough for a working setup; see the [Quick Start](../quick-start.mdx).
+The remaining layers are there when you need them.
 :::

 ## Workflow

 The typical workflow when setting up the plugin has three steps:

-1. **Classify your files** using the [Classification](./classification.md) layers: define [elements](./elements.md) in the `boundaries/elements` setting, and optionally categorize files with [file descriptors](./files.md).
+1. **Classify your files** using the [Classification](./classification.md) layers: define [elements](./elements.md) in the `boundaries/elements` setting, categorize files with [file descriptors](./files.md) in the `boundaries/files` setting, or both — at least one of the two.
 The [module](./modules.md) layer is derived automatically.
 2. **Configure rules** using [selectors](./selectors.md) to specify which elements can interact with each other.
 Selectors can also match on file categories or module origins when you need them.
 3. **Customize global settings** to include or ignore files, define dependency nodes, categorize files, and more.
 The helpers in [Configuration Helpers](./eslint-integration.md) simplify this process.

 The plugin analyzes each file in your project and builds a runtime entity description — the element it belongs to, its file categories, and the module origin of each dependency.
 Your rules and their selectors then determine whether each dependency is allowed.

-:::tip Debug Mode
+:::tip[Debug Mode]
 Enable [debug mode](../guides/debugging.md) when first configuring the plugin to see the full runtime entity description (element, file, and module) assigned to each file.
 :::

-:::info Custom error messages
+:::info[Custom error messages]
 Rules can produce dynamic error messages using [message templates](./rules.mdx#message-templating), reading values such as `{{from.element.types}}`, `{{to.file.categories}}`, or `{{to.module.origin}}`.
 :::